Kahului Railroad: History

-The railway was from 1959, the last public railway in the state of Hawai'i and after a total of almost 87 years, the organisation with the longest operating time.
+The railway was from 1959, the last public railway in the state of Hawai'i and after a total of almost 87 years, the organization with the longest operating time.
 In 1962, Hawaiian Commercial & Sugar was acquired by Alexander & Baldwin.
-It was decommissioned on 22 May 1966, and subsequently degraded.
-The Maliko bridge was demolished.
+The railroad was decommissioned on 22 May 1966, and subsequently degraded.
 The tracks and some vehicles were used for the construction of Lahaina, Kaanapali and Pacific Railroad, a tourist train in the west of the island.
 The company continues today as Kahului Trucking & Storage.
-It continues to be a subsidiary of Alexander & Baldwin.